The Talk of the Craft

 What's New & Popular

-The Facebook Group for the ILC is live and growing.
+The new Facebook Group for the ILC is live and growing.
 Lots have already joined and you can look there for tips, insights, activities, and meeting/chatting with other great folks every day.
-We’re seeing some really great insights, projects, and stories from crafters around the world, click below to check it out for more.
+We’re seeing some really great insights, projects, and stories from crafters around the world.
+Click below to join.

 We owe a tremendous amount of gratitude to the people that helped develop the craft we get to enjoy every day.
-With a treasure of knowledge from Jim Linnell, we continue our Studio Stories series, in the latest episodes looking at a detailed history of swivel knives, their stories, and the people behind them.
-Click above to view the video, and below to visit/join the ILC YouTube channel and get notified when new episodes are released.
+With a treasure of knowledge from Jim Linnell, we have recorded a video called Studio Stories where we explore some of the most fascinating and impactful items in leathercraft history.
+Click above to view the video, and below to visit/join the ILC YouTube channel.

 Engage with the Journal Community